esthesis-iot/esthesis-core/esthesis-core-docs/docs/07-developers-guide/03-Working with a private Container Registry.md

 services with support of multiple architectures, pushing all those images to e.g. Docker Hub can take a long time.

-To speed up the process you can use the private Container Registry provided by the dependencies Helm Chart.
+To speed up the process you can use the private Container Registry provided by esthesis dependencies Helm Chart.
 The chart will deploy a private registry in your Kubernetes cluster as a NodePort Service.
 The service will be assigned a random port, so you should take note of the IP of your worker node as well as the assigned port.
 You can then use the `publish.sh` script to build and push your images to the private